khaireddine24/khaireddine24/README.md

 Hi, I am Khaireddine

 I have experience with the full-stack but I mainly work on the front-end.
-I have built a lot of web and some mobile apps using various technologies especially React.js, React Native and Node.js.
+I have built a lot of web and some mobile apps using various technologies especially React.js/Next.js,React Native,Laravel/PHP and Node.js.
 Also, I am always learning and experimenting with new technologies and other topics.